 Mine clearance | Project duration: 2019-2021

 Civil war raged in Sri Lanka for 16 years from 1983 to 2009.
 Around 100,000 people lost their lives.
 Both warring parties – the governmental troops and the LTTE, the Tamil military organisation – mined huge swathes of land and left behind countless remnants of war.
 Mine-clearing activities began in 2002 while fighting was still ongoing, but a part of the demined areas were later recontaminated.
-The current government is working to free Sri Lanka from mines and in 2018 ratified both the Ottawa Treaty and the Oslo Treaty and is very committed to demining.
-It seems quite realistic that Sri Lanka could be mine free in 3-4 years.
+Sri Lanka ratified both the Ottawa Treaty and the Oslo Treaty in 2018.

 This is the first project in Sri Lanka for World Without Mines.
 We will finance a 28-strong demining team from the local organisation Delvon Assistance for Social Harmony (DASH) for a period of one year.
 The team members belong to various ethnic groups, often come from destitute backgrounds and are able to achieve economic independence through their work.
 Demining activities promote mutual understanding and contribute towards reconciliation and sustainable peace in the country.